France: Early modern period (15th century–1789)

 The French Renaissance saw cultural development and standardisation of French, which became the official language of France and Europe's aristocracy.
 France became rivals of the House of Habsburg during the Italian Wars, which would dictate much of their later foreign policy until the mid-18th century.
 French explorers claimed lands in the Americas, paving expansion of the French colonial empire.
-The rise of Protestantism led France to a civil war known as the French Wars of Religion.
-This forced Huguenots to flee to Protestant regions such as the British Isles and Switzerland.
-The wars were ended by Henry IV's Edict of Nantes, which granted some freedom of religion to the Huguenots.
+The rise of Protestantism led France to a series of civil wars known as the French Wars of Religion.
+Huguenots subsequently emigrated in significant numbers to Protestant regions including England, the Dutch Republic, and German Protestant states.
+The wars were ended by Henri IV's Edict of Nantes, which granted some freedom of religion to the Huguenots.
 Spanish troops assisted the Catholics from 1589 to 1594 and invaded France in 1597.
 Spain and France returned to all-out war between 1635 and 1659.
-The Franco-Spanish War cost France 300,000 casualties.
+The Franco-Spanish War cost France 300,000 casualties; total deaths on both sides were 200,000.

 Under Louis XIII, Cardinal Richelieu promoted centralisation of the state and reinforced royal power.
 He destroyed castles of defiant lords and denounced the use of private armies.
 By the end of the 1620s, Richelieu established "the royal monopoly of force".
 France fought in the Thirty Years' War, supporting the Protestant side against the Habsburgs.
 From the 16th to the 19th century, France was responsible for about 10% of the transatlantic slave trade.

 Louis XIV, the "Sun King", was the absolute monarch of France who made the country the leading power in Europe.